-The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by KPMG LLP for fiscal 2020 and 2019.
+The following table summarizes the aggregate fees (including out-of-pocket expenses) billed for professional services rendered by KPMG LLP (KPMG) for fiscal 2021 and 2020.
 All such services were approved by our audit committee in accordance with its pre-approval policy and procedures as described below in the section captioned "Pre-approval Policy and Procedures."

-Fee Category Fiscal 2020 Fiscal 2019
+Fee Category ] Fiscal 2021 Fiscal 2020

-Audit Fees (1) \$ 2,939,484 \$ 3,343,621
+Audit Fees (1) \$ 3,424,373 \$ 2,939,484

-Audit-Related Fees (2) 10,600
+Audit-Related Fees (2)

-Tax Fees (3) 80,000 60,200
+Tax Fees (3) 80,000

 All Other Fees

-Total Fees \$ 3,019,484 \$ 3,414,421
+Total Fees \$ 3,424,373 \$ 3,019,484

-- (1) Audit fees consist of fees for the audit of our annual consolidated financial statements (including an assessment of our internal control over financial reporting), the review of interim consolidated financial statements included in our quarterly reports on Form 10-Q, and other professional services provided in connection with statutory and regulatory filings or engagements.
-These fees also include expanded audit procedures or consultations with our management as to the accounting or disclosure treatment of transactions or events under the actual or potential impact of final or proposed rules, standards or interpretations by the SEC, Financial Accounting Standards Board or other regulatory or standard-setting bodies. - (2) Audit-related fees consist of fees for assurance and related services that are reasonably related to the performance of the audit or the review of our financial statements and are not reported under "Audit Fees."
-Audit-related services provided by KPMG in 2019 represented fees for assistance with the use of its eXtensible Business Reporting Language (XBRL) software at one of our foreign subsidiaries for its annual statutory financial statement filing. - (3) Tax fees consist of fees for tax compliance, tax advice and tax planning services.
+- (1) Audit fees consist of fees for professional services rendered by KPMG for the audit of our annual consolidated financial statements and of our internal control over financial reporting, the review of interim consolidated financial statements included in our quarterly reports on Form 10-Q, and other professional services provided by KPMG in connection with statutory and regulatory filings or engagements. - (2) Audit-related fees consist of fees for assurance and related services rendered by KPMG that are reasonably related to the performance of the audit or the review of our financial statements and are not reported under "Audit Fees." - (3) Tax fees consist of fees for professional services rendered by KPMG for tax compliance, tax advice and tax planning services.
 Tax compliance services relate to the preparation of original and amended tax returns, claims for refunds and tax payment-planning services.
 Tax advice and tax planning services relate primarily to assistance with tax audits and appeals, due diligence, and domestic and international tax planning.
-The tax fees in 2020 and 2019 represented fees for domestic and international tax planning services, respectively.
+The tax fees in 2020 represented fees for domestic tax planning services.